 Over 60% of sub-Saharan Africans are without access to electricity.Cooking and heating needs are met using traditional stoves, mostly utilising unsustainable sources of biomass e.g. wood fuel, crop residues, cow dung and charcoal.
 This accounts for over 90% of the region's total energy consumption.

 Waste is left uncollected all over sub-Saharan Africa.The untreated rubbish contaminates groundwater resulting in environmental and public health issues.
 The net result is a rising cost of waste management, stalling the region’s development.

 Green Heat is committed to reducing deforestation and waste pollution.

 Green Heat believes in empowering women for national development.

-We have partnered with the Ugandan Ministry of Energy to provide sustainable energy solutions in schools.In 2014 we constructed 10 bio-latrines to reduce reliance on wood fuel.
-Following the project’s success, Green Heat has been commissioned to construct a further 10 bio-latrines in 2015.
+We have partnered with the Ugandan Ministry of Energy to provide sustainable energy solutions in schools.In 2014, we constructed ten bio-latrines to reduce reliance on wood fuel.
+Following the project's success, Green Heat were commissioned to build a further ten bio-latrines in 2015.
 For one of our largest projects to date, we installed a 120m3 digester for the National Teachers College in Kaliro, Uganda.

 Our projects range from supporting small scale farmers to waste management on an industrial scale.We are currently installing solar powered slurry separation systems for farms in East Africa.
 Our recent USAID grant from Securing Water for Food is financing technology to decrease water demands and enhance the production of organic fertiliser.